-“But after faith has come, we are no longer under a tutor”
+“But after [the] faith has come, we are no longer under a tutor.”

 we are no longer under a tutor

-Jesus fulfilled the righteousness of the law for us, so we no longer need the law to govern our relationship with God.
-We turn from the law to Calvary for salvation and sanctification.
+Jesus fulfilled the righteousness of the law for us, so believers no longer need the law to govern their relationship with God.
+They turn from the law to Calvary.
 Jesus kept the law perfectly and paid the penalty for the law by taking it upon Himself at the cross.

 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life” (John 5:24).